-Open space, such as 13 Green Street, provides a much-needed place for people to exercise and escape from their homes supporting both physical and mental health.
+Open space, such as 13 Green Street, provides a much-needed place for people to exercise and escape from their homes and businesses supporting both physical and mental health.
 It also offers opportunities for social connection.
-As Covid restrictions eased, parks allowed for small groups to socially distance outdoors and further supported reconnection and the increased physical and mental health of people.

 Parks are often used as gathering places for people of all ages, further demonstrating their value in social connection.
 Large parks over 1600sq.m. have proven to encourage people to walk further distances, and diversity of activity within parks attracts greater numbers to use the space.